faxioman/dart-server-nano-nano/README.md

 ### HTTP:

-`server_nano` supports a variety of HTTP methods like GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD, CONNECT and TRACE.
+`server_nano_nano` supports a variety of HTTP methods like GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD, CONNECT and TRACE.
 The syntax for each method is straightforward:

 ```dart
 server.get('/path', handler);